PrestaShop/docs/themes/reference/templates/templates-layouts.md

 The typical example is the sidebar: is there a sidebar on your category page or is your product listing is taking the whole space.

-With PrestaShop 1.7, user are given the ability to change the layout of each page independantly.
+In PrestaShop, users are given the ability to change the layout of each page independently.
 As a template developer, it's your role to ensure your theme is compatible.

 ![Configure layout](../img/configure-layout.png)

 ### What's in a layout file

-The layout is the very top level of the [template inheritance]({{< ref "1.7/themes/reference/template-inheritance/" >}}) tree.
+The layout is the very top level of the [template inheritance]({{< relref "/8/themes/reference/template-inheritance/" >}}) tree.
 Basically it hold the opening and closing `<html>` tags.

 Typical layout files look like the following snippet.
 This one is a full one